DH3773/DH3773/README.md

 ### Hi Visitor 👋
 My name is Dylan
-I’m currently learning about data science, music information retrieval, and quantum physics at the University of Victoria
-Ask me about nature!
+I’m currently working as a QA at Cambio Earth Systems Ask me about nature!

 How to reach me: dylanhugheswork@gmail.com